pikvm/pikvm/pages/api.md

 ```

 ## System info: `/api/info`
-On `GET` this handle will return general information about the Pi-KVM device.
+On `GET` this handle will return general information about the PiKVM device.
 If you specify the `fields` query parameter, only the requested category will be selected, like `fields=system,hw`.
 By default all categories will be displayed:

 ```
 $ curl -k -u admin:admin https://<pikvm-ip>/api/info